 Ohio law defines composting as a method of solid waste disposal using controlled biological decomposition.
-As such, composting is regulated by the Division of Materials and Waste Management.
+Composting activities occurring at a residence and those activities

-- Class I – mixed solid waste
+- Class I: Mixed solid waste

-- Class II – source-separated yard waste, agricultural waste, animal waste, and food scraps
+- Class II: Source-separated yard waste, agricultural waste, animal waste and food scraps

-- Class III – source-separated yard waste, agricultural waste, and animal waste
+- Class III: Source-separated yard waste, agricultural waste and animal waste

-- Class IV – source separated yard waste
+- Class IV: Source-separated yard waste